Sunday

 9:10 am - 9:45 am

-"Predicting Heterogeneous Causal Effects: Blending Methods from Causal Inference, Machine Learning, and Artificial Intelligence"
+"Predicting Heterogeneous Causal Effects: Blending Methods from Causal Inference and Machine Learning"

 9:45 am - 10:00 am